Ayurvedic Nutrition

 Pitta Types in Autumn

 Autumn is actually a relief for Pitta types.
-The natural cooling brings welcome balance to Pitta's internal heat.
+The natural cooling brings welcome balance to all that internal heat.

 Best foods: